nhcarrigan/becca-docs/docs/privacy-policy.md

 **Visibility**: This data is only visible to members of a server who have the `Kick Members`, `Moderate Members`, or `Ban Members` permission.
 Data from one server is not visible in another.

 **Optout**: To preserve the integrity of our moderation system, this data (which does not include PII) cannot be opted out of or deleted.

-### Server Command Tracking

-Becca tracks anonymous command usage data for each server.
-This data is used to determine which commands are relevant, and which commands are not used enough to justify maintaining them.

-- `Server ID`: Becca uses the server ID to associate the data with your server.
-- `Server Name`: Becca uses the server name to render the data.
-- `Server Avatar`: Becca uses the server avatar to render the data.
-- `Command Counts`: Becca keeps a global count of the number of times any command has been used in your server.

-**Visibility**: This data is publicly visible through the `/becca stats` command.

-**Optout**: You can opt out of this data collection by removing Becca from your server, or by request in our [support server](https://chat.nhcarrigan.com).
-This data is automatically deleted when Becca leaves a server.

 ### Server Configuration System